-A completion certificate ensures building work is safe
+A completion certificate helps ensure building work is safe

-It's simple - if construction work doesn't have building regulations certificate from approval, the building could be structurally dangerous.
+It's simple - if the types of building work listed below don't have a completion certificate it may mean the building isn't structurally sound.
 When building control surveyors carry out inspections on your property they'll go through stringent checks, assessing things like:

 - ground and floors

 - structural stability

 - thermal insulation

 - fire protection

 (View our Do I need a building regulations application page for further details.)